-Sash’s aim as an editor is to ensure that the author’s feelings are portrayed in the best possible light; which is why I prefer working with one to two authors at a time.
+Sash’s aim as an editor is to ensure that the author’s feelings are portrayed in the best possible light.

-In the winter of 2020-21, if COVID allows, I will be furthering my education in South Korea, at Ewha Womans University where I will focus on learning the language.
+In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea, at Ewha Womans University where she will focus on learning the Korean language.

 Reviewer & Future Librarian

 Hi there, Carmen here!

 Currently, I am working toward my Bachelor’s of English from York University.
 With the intention of getting my Masters in Library Sciences (hopefully from the University of Glasgow Strathclyde).

 This website is a new way for me to share that love.
 I can only hope that my reviews will aid me in my career as a librarian and help my fellow readers in finding a book that resonates with them.